ruttie3/rocksmith-custom-dlc-updater/README.md

 ## Disclaimer
 Use this application at your own risk, I can not be held responsible for any damage to your pc.
-The creator of this application and this application itself are not affiliated with customsforge in any way.
+Me and this application itself are not affiliated with customsforge in any way.

 ## Installing
 Download the files from the bin/ directory and store them wherever you want.